FreakyAli/Maui.FreakyControls/future-plans.md

 **Tasks:**
 - Enable nullable in project file
-- Resolve null-safety warnings
+- Resolve null-safety warnings by adding null checks and null-coalescing operators
-- Add appropriate null checks and null-coalescing operators
+- Update method signatures with proper null annotations (`?` for nullable, `null!` only when non-null invariant is proven)
-- Update method signatures with proper null annotations (`?`, `!`)
+- Avoid using `!` as a blanket null-suppression tool; validate non-null contracts first

 **Priority:** Medium
 **Status:** Not Started